Edmund Phelps On Innovation, Prosperity, & The Good Life

 Aiden Singh: You’ve put forward a rather concerning thesis, arguing that economic dynamism in western economies peaked in 1970 and, as a result, these economies have stagnated for over the last five and a half decades.
 What led you to this conclusion?

-One approach was used One one one approach we used looked at the market valuation of companies relative to their assets, essentially, to gauge the the expected flow of new ideas.
-We found that countries with more corporatist arrangements, again, meaning where entrenched interests are protected within a firm, saw significantly lower market values, and even the more open US economy showed a falling ratio consistent with the with the notion that the pipeline of big new ideas was narrowing after 1970.
+One approach we used looked at the market valuation of companies relative to their assets, essentially to gauge the expected flow of new ideas.
+We found that countries with more corporatist arrangements - again, meaning where entrenched interests are protected within a firm - saw significantly lower market values.
+And even the more open US economy showed a falling ratio consistent with the notion that the pipeline of big new ideas was narrowing after 1970.
 But as I like to say, when I become pessimistic about America, I think about Europe, and then I feel better about my country.
-One culprit you've identified Okay.
-That's that's my part.

 - - - - - - -